losizm/little-config/README.md

 ### Getting Java Enum Value from Config

-And, as a final taste, **little-config** provides an implementation of `GetValue` for getting Java enums.
+And, as a final taste, **little-config** provides an implementation of `GetConfigValue` for getting Java enums.
 This gives you the power of all other features discussed, such as getting a list of enums, getting an optional enum, getting an enum with a default value, and trying to get an enum.